How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 “My son is so mean!”
 As mental health experts, we hear parents voice this complaint frequently.
 It can be hard to remain compassionate when your son is displaying anger and aggression, or withdrawing into their room all the time.
 Nobody said parenting teenagers was easy!

 However, as we’ve mentioned, understanding what’s going on with your son can help you stay calm and not take their teen boy behavior personally.
 For teenage boys, anger is sometimes a default emotion.
-Because of the way teen boys and young men are socialized, it’s easier for them to be angry than to show vulnerability, fear, or sadness.
+Because of the way teen boys and young men are socialized, it’s easier for them to be angry than to show vulnerability, fear, or sadness, even when they are actually struggling with anxiety in teen boys.
 So when you’re struggling with how to deal with an angry teenage son, try to get at what’s underneath that difficult behavior.
 You can also offer them some approaches for regulating their emotions.
 Here are a few tips for teen anger management.

 What about dealing with a narcissistic teenager?
 Adolescent egocentrism is a natural phase of the teen years.
 Teens become preoccupied with what others think of them, believing that everyone around them is focused on their behavior.
 Some teenagers become intensely insecure and self-aware.
 Others display over-confidence and self-centeredness.
 Either way, parenting teens during this time can be frustrating and confusing.